Checkmarx/kics/docs/integrations_jenkins.md

 The skipPublishingChecks option is important, otherwise the JUnit plugin will try to publish the results to GitHub in Jenkins.
 If you want to do this, you should check the [JUnit plugin documentation](https://plugins.jenkins.io/junit/) for more information.

-If you are using our example script, it will looks like the following:
+If you are using our example script, it will look like the following:
 ```groovy
 pipeline {
   agent any